-\textbf{(ii)~Unimodular local weak limit.} The proof follows by the proof of Corollary~\ref{Existence of the limit point-shift}: the vanishing intensity of cyclic points across levels implies local stabilization of the $f^n$-graphs on bounded windows, yielding a local weak limit $[G,0]$; unimodularity of the limit then follows from unimodularity of the prelimits and closedness of unimodularity under local weak limits (see also~\cite{Baccelli2017}).
+\textbf{(ii)~Unimodular local weak limit.} The proof follows by the proof of Corollary~\ref{Existence of the limit point-shift}: the vanishing intensity of cyclic points across levels implies local stabilization of the $f_n$-graphs on bounded windows, yielding a local weak limit $[G,0]$; unimodularity of the limit then follows from unimodularity of the prelimits and closedness of unimodularity under local weak limits (see~\cite{Baccelli2017}).

-\textbf{(iii)~One-endedness of the component of the root.} This follows from adapting the proof of Corollary~\ref{IIconnected} (or Remark~\ref{rmk:evaporation}): under the Palm version of $N$, evaporation holds because the intensity of exit points tends to zero as the level increases.
+\textbf{(iii)~One-endedness of the component of the root.} This follows from adapting the proof of Corollary~\ref{IIconnected}: under the Palm version of $N$, evaporation holds because the intensity of exit points tends to zero as the level increases.
 Hence, the descendant tree of the root is finite while the ancestral ray is infinite.
-By the foil-classification theorem for unimodular networks (\cite[Thm.~3.10]{Baccelli2017}), the rooted component is $\mathcal{I/I}$ almost surely.
+By the foil-classification theorem for unimodular networks (\cite[Thm.~3.10]{Baccelli2017}), the rooted component is $\mathcal{I/I}$ a.s.

 \textbf{Upgrading to all components under a bijective point-shift.} When a bijective point-shift exists, the distributions of $[G,o]$ and $[G,v]$ are identical for every vertex $v$ (cf.\ Proposition~\ref{Identicalcomponents} for the PPP case).
-The $\mathcal{I/I}$ property then extends from the Palm root to every vertex, so all components are $\mathcal{I/I}$ almost surely.
-In particular, this condition is satisfied by the stationary Cox point process of Example~\ref{Ex.Cox}, since the existence of a bijective point-shift for any stationary non-equidistant point process follows from Timár’s theorem~\cite[Theorem~1]{timar2009}. \end{proof}
+The $\mathcal{I/I}$ property then extends from the Palm root to every vertex; so all components are $\mathcal{I/I}$ almost surely.
+In particular, this condition is satisfied by the stationary Cox point process of Example~\ref{Ex.Cox}, since the existence of a bijective point-shift for any stationary non-equidistant point process follows from a theorem by Timár \cite[Theorem~1]{timar2009}. \end{proof}